Code-Institute-Submissions/Gymshop/testing.md

 ## Search functionality
 - In the top Nav bar is a search bar (any user can use it)
 - If a user enters a word in the search bar, the products name or description will be searched for that word
-- If a relavant word is not found, no products will be displayed and a search result will be displayed
+- If a relevant word is not found, no products will be displayed and a search result will be displayed
-- If a relavant word is found, products will be displayed along with the number of search results
+- If a relevant word is found, products will be displayed along with the number of search results

 ![Search functionality](Readme_sourceFiles/Test_Images/search_functionality.png)